 Once you join a credit union, you're always a member.
 It doesn't matter if you change jobs, move or retire—you can maintain your credit union membership and account(s).
 Compare and join any of the credit unions listed below.

 Membership is generally limited to school, college, and university employees and their families.
-Read Membership Eligibility.

 Membership includes Washington state public employees, school district personnel, and their family members.

 Credit unions listed on this page participate in the BALANCE program, a financial education and counseling service designed to help you take control of your finances and reach your goals.
 Learn more.

 Your Money Matters